-DOC area for red wines in the Italian region Piedmont, The area covers in full the municipalities of Andezeno, Arignano, Baldissero Torinese, Brozolo, Brusasco, Casalborgone, Castagneto Po, Castiglione Torinese, Cavagnolo, Chieri, Cinzano, Gassino Torinese, Lauriano, Marentino, Mombello di Torino, Moncalieri, Montaldo Torinese, Monteu da Po, Moriondo Torinese, Pavarolo, Pecetto Torinese, Pino Torinese, Riva presso Chieri, Rivalba, San Raffaele Cimena, San Sebastiano da Po, Sciolze and Verrua Savoia in the province of Torino.
-For the wine Collina Torinese Cari / Pelaverga must have the grapes from the municipalities Andezeno, Arignano, Baldissero Torinese, Castiglione Torinese, Chieri, Marentino, Montaldo Torinese, Pavarolo and Pino Torinese.
+DOC area for red wines in the Italian region Piedmont, The zone includes the municipalities of Andezeno, Arignano, Baldissero Torinese, Brozolo, Brusasco, Casalborgone, Castagneto Po, Castiglione Torinese, Cavagnolo, Chieri, Cinzano, Gassino Torinese, Lauriano, Marentino, Mombello di Torino, Moncalieri, Montaldo Torinese, Monteu da Po, Moriondo Torinese, Pavarolo, Pecetto Torinese, Pino Torinese, Riva presso Chieri, Rivalba, San Raffaele Cimena, San Sebastiano da Po, Sciolze and Verrua Savoia in the province of Torino.
+For the Collina Torinese Cari / Pelaverga wine, the grapes from the municipalities of Andezeno, Arignano, Baldissero Torinese, Castiglione Torinese, Chieri, Marentino, Montaldo Torinese, Pavarolo and Pino Torinese.

-The Rosso (also as Novello ) will be out Barbera (about 60%), Freisa (to 25%), as well as other approved red varieties (max 15%) blended.
-The four varietal red wines must contain at least 85% of each variety, up to a maximum of 15% may be other authorized varieties.
-These are Barbera Bonarda Uva Rara ) Malvasia di Schierano and Pelaverga or Cari.
+The Rosso (also called Novello ) is made Barbera (60%), Freisa (25%) and other approved red varieties (max.
+15%) blended.
+The four pure red wines must contain at least 85% of the respective variety, up to a maximum of 15% it can be other approved varieties.
+These are Barbera, Bonarda ( Uva Rara ) Malvasia di Schierano and Pelaverga or Cari.

 In the wine guide you will find currently 138 108 Wines and 22 865 Producers, including 1 611 classified producers.